-I’m Jem Henderson – Tech Nation’s Yorkshire Entrepreneur Engagement Manager.
+I’m Kate Patton, Tech Nation’s temporary Entrepreneur Engagement Manager for Yorkshire.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events

 Interested in attending events for digital tech founders in Yorkshire?
-Then follow Jem on Twitter, where she’ll be sharing the best ones that come her way.
+Then follow Kate on Twitter, where she’ll be sharing the best ones that come her way.

 For additional stats, explore Data Commons.
 It’s our ground-breaking national database of technology businesses, founders, investors, VC funds, angels, accelerators, universities and service providers to the sector.